cocoflosbach/myFunFlix-client/README.md

 ## Project Description

-Built Using React, this is the client-side for a mpvie directory application called myFunFlix based on its existing server-side code (REST API and database).
+Built Using React, this is the client-side for a movie directory application called myFunFlix based on its existing server-side code (REST API and database).

 ## Essential Views and Features